fakela/documentation/get-started/make-your-first-request.md

 ## Get Your Sample Code
 ![Mindee Sample code located under the API reference tab on the right](https://files.readme.io/424a9f3-expense-reciept-sample-code.png "sample code")

-Sample codes in several languages and command line tool are provided by Mindee, and they are ready to use by simply copying and pasting them into your coding environment, application, or command line tool.
+Sample code in several languages and command line tools are provided by Mindee, and they are ready to use by simply copying and pasting them into your coding environments, applications, or command line tools.
 To make use of this:

 1. On the left side of the screen, click on **Documentation**.
 2. Under the **API Reference** tab, you'll find the **Sample code** section in a number of popular languages or command line tool.
 Select according to your desired needs.
 3. Select the API key you wish to use.
-4. Copy and paste the code below into your application, coding environment or command line interface.
+4. Copy and paste the code below into your applications, coding environments or command line interface.
 You're ready to go!

 ## Live Interface
 ![Live interface section located on the right with extracted fields](https://files.readme.io/2e3e774-Screenshot_2022-01-08_at_01.02.01.png "live interface")

 This is your home for no code testing.
 It is a graphical user interface that allows you to view the file you've uploaded as well as see all of the extracted information including the raw API JSON response in one location.
 To make use of this feature, on the left side menu, Click on **Live Interface**.
 There are two approaches to use the Live Interface feature:
-- Using new document
+- Uploading a **New document**, or
-- Using Use my camera
+- Making use of the **Use my camera** feature

-### Using New Document
+### Uploading A New Document
 With the **New document** feature located at the bottom of the live Interface, you can upload the documents that you want to the Live Interface and this will appear below.
 To do this, click on the **New document button** and select on the image document you want.
 You can only upload one document at a time.
 However, to make uploads faster, you can drag and drop an image document in the image frame.

-### Using Use my Camera
+### Making Use Of The Use My Camera Feature
 With the **Use my camera** feature located at the bottom of the live Interface, you can take pictures of your documents.
 You'll need to allow your browser or web cam to use your camera, otherwise, you won't be able to take a picture of your document.

 ### Extracted Fields